karuthan/RubyKin/loops/loop.md

 5) Is 3 less than 5?
 True. puts x. x = 3 + 1. x is 4.
 6) Is 4 less than 5?
 True. puts x. x = 4 + 1. x is 5.
 7) Is 5 less than 5?
 False.
 Loop ends.
-8) "Finished the while loop." is printed to the screen.
+8) "while மடக்கு வாக்கியம் முடிந்தது." is printed to the screen.
 ```

 In this example, the x variable is set to zero outside the while loop.
 When the while loop begins, the computer checks to see if x is less than 5.
 Since 0 is less than 5, this is a true statement and the computer moves on to puts x, which displays the value of x to the screen.
 The next operation is to assign x the value of x + 1 (in this case 0 + 1).
 When it gets to the end, the loop repeats to see if x is still less than 5.
 Since 1 is less than 5, we put 1 to the screen and assign x the value of 1 + 1, and the process continues.
 Once x is equal to 5, the loop stops because the statement (5 < 5) is no longer true, it's false.
 After exiting the loop the computer executes the final puts statement.